are you in?

-One of the stand-out features of Teachable is its optional BackOffice service.
+One of the stand-out features of Teachable is its optional Teachable Payments (also called) BackOffice service.
 The best part of BackOffice is that it pays your authors and affiliates automatically, each and every month.
-This is a huge time saving and money management tool.
+You get instant payouts that will make it to your bank account within a couple of days.
+Having authors and affiliates paid out automatically brings you time savings as less frustration.
 You will, however, incur an additional 2% charge for using it.

 Teachable Pricing Overview

-Each plan can be paid monthly as well as yearly.
-All Teachable pricing plans offer good value for your money; however, you can save money if you opt for their yearly plan as you'll get a 20% discount.
+Each plan can be paid monthly as well as billed annually.
+All Teachable pricing plans offer good value for your money; however, you can save money if you opt for their yearly plan as you’ll get a 20% discount.

 It gets complicated when you need to choose your plan.
 It’s confusing since there are so many features and many are only available on upgraded plans.
 Teachable charges transaction fees too.
 These transaction fees are different amounts depending on the plan you choose.
 So it’s complex, which is why I put this article together for you.